 “Artists have so many things to tell us and to make us feel that it is essential we meet them.
 Much is to be learnt from their artistic endeavors.
 This is one of the main aspirations of Universities, leading to the signing of the “University as a place of culture” agreement in 2013.
 This convention focuses its actions on the artistic presence in universities in the form of artists’ residencies or works of art.
 It participates in the development of students’ cultural and artistic practices, (e.g. in supporting amateur artistic practices for enthusiasts as well as developing scientific and technological knowledge).

-In addition to this agreement, the University of Poitiers has provided human resources for arts and culture with a position dedicated to the cultural mission at the Student Center (“Maison des Étudiants”) and the creation of a Vice-Presidency in charge of culture.
+In addition to this agreement, the University of Poitiers has provided human resources for arts and culture with a position dedicated to the cultural mission at the Student Union (“Maison des Étudiants”) and the creation of a Vice-Presidency in charge of culture.

 The University also participates more broadly in the cultural development of its local area, in particular through numerous partnerships with cultural organizations.
 Poitiers is in fact one of the few universities to have signed a multi-year framework agreement with the Nouvelle Aquitaine Regional Cultural Agency and the only French university to have signed a framework agreement with a national concert hall, (the Poitiers TAP Auditorium Theater).
 It also has recognized cultural facilities, including, for example, the Maison des Étudiants auditorium, as well as the music and dance pavilion Auditorium.